 Here on the ground, it's hard to appreciate how our planet works, or how truly global some creatures really are.
-But Earth is ringed by satellites sending images and data from space, and new GPS tags are so tiny they can track canyons, where upwellings create rich feeding grounds.
+But Earth is ringed by satellites sending images and data from space, and new GPS tags are so tiny they can track individual insects over long distances.

-individual insects over long distances. e'll reveal the planet's changes over a year, watching seasonal variations in plant productivity with instruments such as SeaWiFS and MODIS and see changing rainfall patterns as the Intertropical Convergence Zone moves north and south of the equator, bringing seasonal monsoons and a flush of new growth.
+e'll reveal the planet's changes over a year, watching seasonal variations in plant productivity with instruments such as SeaWiFS and MODIS and see changing rainfall patterns as the Intertropical Convergence Zone moves north and south of the equator, bringing seasonal monsoons and a flush of new growth.